['Enforcement - DOT', 'Physical exam - Motor Carrier']

 The driver is only responsible for carrying a legible copy of the medical examiner’s certificate on their person, per 391.41(a).

-However, drivers who hold a commercial driver’s license (CDL) or commercial learner’s permit (CLP) who submitted their medical examiner’s certificate to the state licensing agency do not need to carry a copy of the certificate for more than 15 days after issuance.
-If the CDL or CLP driver’s motor vehicle record (MVR) doesn’t show the driver’s current medical certification information within 15 days after the medical exam it is prudent to carry the medical card until the MVR accurately reflects the current medical certifcation information.
+However, drivers who hold a commercial driver’s license (CDL) or commercial learner’s permit (CLP) do not need to carry a copy of the certificate because examiners are not required to issue a medical certificate to CDL/CLP drivers on and after June 23, 2025.
+If the CDL or CLP driver’s motor vehicle record (MVR) doesn’t show the driver’s current medical certification information they must not operate a CMV, per FMCSA.

 Note: Some states require a copy of the medical exam form be on file with the state.
 Consult state requirements for details.